MariaKonstantinov/react-around-api-full/README.md

 **:four_leaf_clover: Project Technologies and Features**

-This app was integrated between Backend & Frontend repositories and deployed.
+This app was integrated between Backend & Frontend repositories and deployed on Google Cloud server.

 Front-End technologies & Features: